Demircandemir/Demircandemir/README.md

 Hi there 👋

-- 🔭 I’m currently working on getting started with coding.
+- 🔭 I’m currently working on improving my coding
-- 🌱 I’m currently learning Python, Pandas and PyCharm for the AI and Data field.
-I have some experience with MSQL.
+- 🌱 I’m currently learning Python, Python Pandas, ApacheSpark and PyCharm for the AI and Data field.
+I have some experience with MySQL and Power-BI.